 - 13 Tsan Tuen Rd, Cheung Chau

-A short walk from the Cheung Chau ferry pier are two sandy public beaches – Tung Wan Beach and Kwun Yam Wan Beach.
+There are two sandy public beaches a short walk from the Cheung Chau ferry pier – Tung Wan Beach and Kwun Yam Wan Beach.

-Kwun Yam Wan Beach is a 5 minute walk south from Tung Wan Beach.
-It’s a much smaller and cozier beach.
+Kwun Yam Wan Beach is a 5-minute walk south of Tung Wan Beach.
+It’s a much smaller and cosier beach.
 If you dislike crowds, then this is where you should head.
 Although I should warn you, given how small Kwun Yam Wan Beach is, it too can get crowded very easily.

-There is a nice outdoor outdoor cafe located at the beginning of Kwun Yam Wan Beach.
+There is a nice outdoor café located at the beginning of Kwun Yam Wan Beach.
 The restaurant also runs a rental store next door from where you can rent kayaks and surfboards.

 Also, do not fly your drone near any of these two beaches.
 It’s strictly prohibited.
 There is a frequently used helipad between the two beaches.

-There are also other smaller, secluded beaches on the island.
-One that comes to mind is Tung Wan Tsai that can be accessed from the North Lookout Pavilion.
+There are other smaller, secluded beaches on the island.
+One that comes to mind is Tung Wan Tsai which can be accessed from the North Lookout Pavilion.

 If you fancy some exercise while on Cheung Chau, the short hike to the North Lookout Pavilion is highly recommended.
 As the highest point on the island, it naturally offers great views from its vantage point.

 To start the hike from the main promenade, walk towards Pak She Praya Road.
 Turn right at the soccer field and basketball courts in front of Pak Tai Temple.
 Next to the basketball courts is the path that goes up Cheung Chau Family Walk.
 Follow the path and the signs for the North Lookout Pavilion.
-If you prefer to use Google Maps, I’ve highlighted the path for you.
+If you prefer to use Google Maps, I’ve highlighted the path on the map.

 Once you reach the pavilion, I would highly recommend that you continue walking on the same path that heads towards Pak Kok Tsui, a small peninsula that offers stunning views of Cheung Chau and Lamma Island (on a clear day).

-Cheung Po Tsai Cave is perhaps my favourite attraction on Cheung Chau.
+Cheung Po Tsai Cave is perhaps my favourite attraction in Cheung Chau.
 This cave was once used by one of the most famous pirates in Hong Kong’s history, Cheung Po Tsai.

 Cheung Po Tsai served as an officer of the pirate chief Cheung I-sao and later his widow.
 However, in 1809 his fleet was defeated by the Portuguese Naval Army.
 After his capture, Cheung Po Tsai joined the military and quickly rose in their ranks too.